Feel Her Love: Casting and characters

-Tati Gabrielle, who portrays Nora, experienced a close death around the time of filming and recalled her "brain was a little in and out" at the time.
-She approached Nora's first scenes in the episode as if she was disassociating, torn between the justice and brutality of Joel's death.
+Tati Gabrielle approached Nora's first scenes in the episode as if she was disassociating, torn between the justice and brutality of Joel's death.
+Gabrielle experienced a close death around the time of filming and recalled her "brain was a little in and out".
 She thought Nora's behavior was prompted by her loyalty to Abby and her father, as she felt Joel's killing of the Fireflies "doomed the world".
-Gabrielle played Nora's apology to Ellie as genuine, believing she is also traumatized by the brutality of Joel's death, even though she felt he deserved justice for his actions.
+She played Nora's apology to Ellie as genuine, believing she is also traumatized by the brutality of Joel's death, even though she felt he deserved justice for his actions.
 Gabrielle enjoyed the action scenes, which required several takes; she felt Nora would sprint to defend herself but was told to slow down.
-When Gabrielle landed incorrectly in an elevator shaft, Williams, cautious about stunt work, halted filming for the day despite Gabrielle's insistence, as his "heart can't take it anymore".
+When Gabrielle landed incorrectly in an elevator shaft, Williams, cautious about stunt work, halted filming for the day despite Gabrielle's insistence, as his "heart [couldn't] take it anymore".

 Gabrielle "nerded out" with Mazin about Nora's infection from the spores, wanting to ensure the details were correct.
 Nora begins twitching as the infection overtakes her mind; Gabrielle found the combination of emotional and physical performance "probably the hardest thing [she has] ever had to do as an actor".
 When Nora realizes Ellie is immune, Williams and Mazin explained the scene to Gabrielle as if Nora was a slightly doubtful Christian who was seeing Jesus Christ or the face of God.
 Gabrielle thought Nora realized she had no hope after discovering Ellie already knew about Joel's actions, as it meant her quest was purely for revenge.
 She recalled the resolve in Ramsey's eyes helped her find Nora's emotions as she pleads to Ellie.
 Gabrielle insisted that Ramsey hit her harder during filming, considering it fair after she held Ramsey down for hours while filming the second episode.
 They rehearsed the scene together but did not want to influence each other's work, preferring to keep their performances honest.